Contesting a Will in NSW.

 If the family members involved in your case are prepared to settle out of court, documents are prepared in the terms agreed upon for your written approval.
 If all persons involved are over 18 years of age and have full mental capacity the agreement does not have to be approved by a court.
 The legal costs in such a case will be at hourly rates and will depend upon how much time was involved in negotiations.

-However if there are persons involved who are under 18 years of age or who do not have full mental capacity, any settlement will have to go to court for the court to approve.
+If there are persons involved who are under 18 years of age or who do not have full mental capacity, any settlement will have to go to court for the court to approve.
 This means documents (sworn or affirmed affidavits) will have to be prepared by the solicitors on each side in the manner stipulated by the rules of court sufficient for the judge to read and understand the various financial needs of all family members concerned.
 The settlement agreement will only be approved if the judge is of the view the settlement is a proper settlement and in particular the settlement is in the best interests of any person under 18 (or without full mental capacity).
-If proceedings have been commenced in court, the court (a Judge) is required to approve the settlement.
-If there are no proceedings filed in court and therefore not approved by the court it is possible that one or more of the parties to the settlement could make an application to the court for a different settlement.

 If settlement negotiations are not successful you will be required to commence proceedings with a view firstly of going to mediation.
 The application is prepared by us and includes an affidavit by you of your evidence.
 The affidavit will contain information about your finances, health and family history and is filed in court and then served upon the executor of the estate.